 How to interpret the results?

 So, you've just got five results from the age-grade calculator, and wondering what to do next?
 Take a moment to look at this.
-The first result is your age-graded result, which is equivalent to the performance you'd give in the open division (in general, up to age 30).
+If you decided to compare with the World Record, the first result is your age-graded result, which is equivalent to the performance you'd give in the open division (in general, up to age 30).
 The second number is the factor, the value by which you should multiply your result to get your age-graded score.

 In the next line, you can see Open std, which is the open standard for your sex, which your results are compared with.
 It is the best performance in that category for your sex.
 Just below is the Age std, basically the same as Open std, but also for an athlete of your age.

-The last result is your Age performance - it tells you at what percentage of the World Record you perform.
+The last result appears only if you decided on comparing your time with the World Record.
+It is your Age performance - it tells you at what percentage of the World Record you perform.
 It is calculated with the following formula:

 age performance = open std / age-graded result How to read it?
 If your age performance is 90% or more, then you are World Class!
 If you are between 80 and 90 %, you are National Class, then between 70 - 80% - Regional Class.
 Between 60 - 70% puts you among your Local Class results.
 Even if you're somewhere below, don't quit!
 It's good to move - for your health, and remember - practice makes perfect.